icra-manipulation-skill/icra-manipulation-skill.github.io/index.md

     <h4 class="mb-3">Submission Guidelines</h4>
     There is <b>no</b> strict page limit; however, we encourage submissions to be within 4-8 pages (excluding references) to facilitate thorough review.
     <br>
-    Papers should be submitted in PDF format, adhering to the provided template and submission guidelines on our workshop website.
+    Papers should be submitted in PDF format, adhering to the ICRA template and submission guidelines on our workshop website.
     <br>
     Submissions will be evaluated based on their originality, technical quality, relevance to the workshop themes, and potential to spark discussions on the future of robot manipulation.
     <br>